jonkislin/ashenstone_lorebook/src/99-2-ch2-synopsis.md

 #### Checking out Hawk Vorplen

 - My Shortbow of the Wanderer suggests we go to the Elm Snake in Palace-Stead.
+- We fought some... religious fanatics?
+- Herman and TF went to take our friend TF to the hospital.
+- We went into the Elm Snake where Hawk Vorplen, got into the Fight Club
+- The dueling dwarves
+- Lightsong cured Ayla the White, to the dismay of his compatriots who were relying on his limited heals.
+- Hazar and Lightsong are fighting in the ring... or so it seems.